PortableWeb

 Anatomy of a bundle

 Inside, it is plain.
-Three required files in a ZIP.
+A ZIP with a manifest.

-You can rename any .pweb file to .zip and unpack it with any tool.
-There is no proprietary container, no hidden state, no DRM.
-The format's strength is in its simplicity and its discipline, not in its complexity.
+Rename any .pweb to .zip and unpack it with anything.
+No proprietary container, no hidden state, no DRM.
+Its strength is in discipline, not complexity — a mimetype marker lets a tool identify a bundle from its first ~80 bytes, exactly as EPUB does.

 Path Role

-mimetype · required First file in the archive, uncompressed.
+mimetype · required First entry, uncompressed.
 Identifies the format as application/vnd.portableweb+zip.

-manifest.json · required Metadata: id, version, title, entry point, declared permissions, rights.
+manifest.json · required id, version, title, entry point, declared permissions, rights.

-index.html · required Entry HTML the viewer loads first.
+index.html · required The entry the viewer loads first.
 May reference any other file in the bundle.

 Design principles